rackerlabs/technical-blog/CONTRIBUTING.md

 Available categories include the following:

-Ansible
+- Ansible
-Automation
+- Automation
-Azure
+- Azure
-Chef
+- Chef
-Cloud Files
+- Cloud Files
-Cloud Monitoring
+- Cloud Monitoring
-Cloud Networks
+- Cloud Networks
-Cloud Servers
+- Cloud Servers
-Configuration Management
+- Configuration Management
-Developers
+- Developers
-DevOps
+- DevOps
-Docker
+- Docker
-Events
+- Events
-General
+- General
-java
+- java
-jclouds
+- jclouds
-Jenkins
+- Jenkins
-Mailgun
+- Mailgun
-mysql-server
+- mysql-server
-Neutron
+- Neutron
-NodeJS
+- NodeJS
-OpenStack
+- OpenStack
-Oracle
+- Oracle
-Orchestration
+- Orchestration
-OSAD
+- OSAD
-php5
+- php5
-Private Cloud
+- Private Cloud
-Python
+- Python
-SDK
+- SDK
-Security
+- Security

 If you'd like to use a category that is not in the list, please ask about it in the #docs Slack channel.
-To avoid be flooded with categories, which might apply to only one or two blogs, we have automated throttling.
+To avoid being flooded with categories, which might apply to only one or two blogs, we have automated throttling.
 However, notify us so that we can discuss your ideas for a new category.

 ##### Excerpt